Easy Live Video using AI/ML on Top of AWS Elemental MediaLive

 July 2, 2021

-With the increased usage of video streaming for work purposes, there is a strong need of monitoring of live and recorded video broadcasts.
-The quality checks could be as simple as signal errors to issues with subtitles, audio language, which are typically being monitored by human operators.
-It becomes very difficult sometimes for live broadcast.
+With the increased usage of video streaming for work purposes, there is a strong need to monitor live and recorded video broadcasts.
+The quality checks could be as simple as signal errors, issues with subtitles, and audio language, which human operators typically monitor.
+It becomes very difficult sometimes for live broadcasts.

-The simple usage of artificial intelligence (AI) can automate many of the monitoring tasks which is getting done by human resources.
-The AI-based detections can help you to analyze the content of a HTTP Live Streaming (HLS) video stream.
+The simple usage of artificial intelligence (AI) can automate many of the monitoring tasks done by human resources.
+The AI-based detections can help you to analyze the content of an HTTP Live Streaming (HLS) video stream.
 AWS reckognition performs an example set of monitoring checks in near real-time (<15 seconds).

-Here below is an attempt to familiarize you with the technologies and standards used in this solution.
+Below is an attempt to familiarize you with the technologies and standards used in this solution –

 1. HLS is an HTTP adaptive bitrate streaming communications protocol.